Working with Children Act 2005 (review and original jurisdiction orders)

 - a person subject to a supervision or detention order, or interim supervision or detention order, under the Serious Sex Offenders (Detention and Supervision) Act 2009.

-- the Secretary was notified that you have become a person subject to an extended or interim extended supervision order under the Serious Sex Offenders Monitoring Act 2005
+- a person subject to an emergency detention order under the Serious Offenders Act 2018.

 All Other categories

 VCAT can review the decision of the Secretary to give you a Negative Notice under section 26(1) of the Act.

 Legislation that gives VCAT the power to hear these applications

 - Sections 26, 26A, 26B and 26B of the Working with Children Act 2005